cert-manager/cert-manager/docs/admin/resource-validation-webhook.rst

 The ValidatingWebhookConfiguration resource requires that the webhook server uses TLS.

-cert-manager uses a commbination of the SelfSigned and CA Issuer types to provision the resources required to do this.
+cert-manager uses a combination of the SelfSigned and CA Issuer types to provision the resources required to do this.

 In order to do this, when installing with the Helm chart or static deployment